zognin/tp/docs/UserGuide.md

 #### 4.5.8 Marking an order as done: `done-o`

-You can mark order as done once it has been delivered to the client using this command.
+You can mark an order as done once it has been delivered to the client using this command.

 Format: `done-o INDEX`